 (For my fellow noobs, I know there might be some unfamiliar terms such as SIBOR and Repricing.
 Don't worry about this first, all you need to know is that these variables affect what kind of packages banks roll out.)

-Your decision to refinance can be separated into and factors.
+Your decision to refinance can be separated into Internal and External factors.

 Internal refers to how you’re feeling inside ( …. duh).

 But more so, how you’re feeling specifically at that period when you’re looking to refinance